pivotal/docs-tap/scst-scan/install-app-scanning.hbs.md

 If you use Harbor, see the [Harbor documentation](https://goharbor.io/docs/2.5.0/working-with-projects/working-with-images/create-tag-retention-rules/#configure-tag-retention-rules) on configuring tag retention rules.
 An example would be to retain the most recently pushed # artifacts or retain the artifacts pushed within the last # days.

-Rention policy setup differs between registry providers.
+Retention policy setup differs between registry providers.
 Check with your specific registry's documentation on configuration options.